danillouz/blog.danillouz.dev/content/blog/aws-lambda-and-the-nodejs-event-loop/index.md

 After a Lambda function is called, AWS Lambda maintains the execution context for some time in anticipation of another invocation of the Lambda function (for performance benefits).
 It "freezes" the execution context after a Lambda function completes and may choose to reuse ("thaw") the same execution context when the Lambda function is called again (but doesn’t have to).

-In the <a href="https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html" target="_blank">AWS documentation</a> we can find the following regarding this subject:
+In the <a href="https://docs.aws.amazon.com/lambda/latest/dg/running-lambda-code.html" target="_blank" rel="noopener noreferrer">AWS documentation</a> we can find the following regarding this subject:

 > Background processes or callbacks initiated by your Lambda function that did not complete when the function ended resume **if AWS Lambda chooses to** reuse the Execution Context.

-As well as this somewhat <a href="https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html" target="_blank">hidden message</a>:
+As well as this somewhat <a href="https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html" target="_blank" rel="noopener noreferrer">hidden message</a>:

 > When the callback is called (explicitly or implicitly), AWS Lambda continues the Lambda function invocation until the event loop is empty.

-Lets see if we can find some more information and search for <a href="https://www.google.com/search?q=lambda+callback+empty+event+loop&ie=utf-8&oe=utf-8" target="_blank">lambda + callback + empty + event loop</a>.
+Lets see if we can find some more information and search for <a href="https://www.google.com/search?q=lambda+callback+empty+event+loop&ie=utf-8&oe=utf-8" target="_blank" rel="noopener noreferrer">lambda + callback + empty + event loop</a>.

-The top result is about the <a href="https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html" target="_blank">context object</a>.
+The top result is about the <a href="https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html" target="_blank" rel="noopener noreferrer">context object</a>.
 Looking through it we can find a property called `callbackWaitsForEmptyEventLoop`.
 This is what it does:

 > The default value is `true`.
 This property is useful only to modify the default behavior of the callback. **By default, the callback will wait until the event loop is empty before freezing the process and returning the results to the caller**.